Is your baby the next Gerber Baby? - NewsBreak

 Is your baby the next Gerber Baby?

-Entries must be submitted between Monday, April 4, and Thursday, April 14, at 11:50 p.m.
+Entries must be submitted between Monday, April 4, to Thursday, April 14, at 11:50 p.m.
 EDT.
-Parents or guardians are encouraged to submit the smiliest baby photos and favorite videos of their little ones’ giggles on Gerber’s submission portal for a chance to have their child serve as Chief Growing Officer and Gerber Spokesbaby of the year.Most popular baby names for boys in New York
+Parents or guardians are encouraged to submit the smiliest baby photos and favorite videos of their little ones’ giggles on Gerber’s submission portal for a chance to have their child serve as Chief Growing Officer and Gerber Spokesbaby of the year.Florida dad sets world record for fastest mile while pushing a stroller

 The prize package incudes being featured on Gerber’s social media channels and marketing campaigns throughout the year, $25,000 cash, and a selection of Gerber products to ensure baby has the best possible start in life.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.